z0rc/dotfiles/README.md

 ### Neovim Configuration

-Support of local configuration might be added in future.
+Local configuration can be added to `$DOTFILES/nvim/lua/local_options.lua`.
+It's loaded after default options, but before any plugin.

 ### Vim Configuration